Pour-Over Will

 • Transfer Process: These assets are then transferred into the trust as dictated by the terms of the will.

-• Probate Oversight: Any assets put into a trust will need to go through probate initially.
+• Probate Oversight: Assets put into a trust may need to go through probate initially.
 Afterward, the trust hands the assets according to its rules, not by a probate court’s decisions.

 • Simplifies Estate Management: By consolidating the distribution of all your assets under the terms of one trust.